Articles > Healthcare > What is health informatics?

 What are the different types of informatics?

-What is the difference between nursing informatics and health informatics?
+What is the difference between health and nursing informatics?

-Nursing informatics and health informatics have different emphases.
+Informatics in nursing and informatics in health have different emphases.
 In the most basic terms, health informatics is a broad category that encompasses nursing informatics as a subset specialty with a narrower, more specific scope.

 Focuses on healthcare systems in general